-On the day of class bring your TSS information, AZ Drivers License or AZ State ID, payment and an awesome disposition :) Please know food and drinks are welcomed.
-You may want to bring a sweater or jacket.
+On the day of class bring your TSS information, drivers license or photo ID, payment or payment receipt and an awesome disposition :) Please know food and drinks are welcomed (it's a long day, bring nourishment!).
+You may want to bring a sweater or jacket too.

 A waiver is required to attend a virtual class.
-It typically takes five business days to obtain a waiver.
-In addition, the class workbook must be either picked up or mailed out.
+It typically takes up to five business days to obtain a waiver and to have the workbook mailed to you (or picked up, if needed).
 The class is held through Zoom so a computer with a camera and microphone with ample internet access is required as well.

 No!
 Yea!
 Our Traffic Survival School (TSS) class is set up for group work.
 Participation is key to successfully completing the 8-hour course.

-Because MVD updated its website (AZMVDNow) you are no longer required to bring your MVD letter or 39-month Motor Vehicle Record (MVR) with you to class, as long as we may find you in the system.
+Since MVD updated its website (AZMVDNow), you are no longer required to bring your MVD letter or 39-month Motor Vehicle Record (MVR) with you to class, as long as we find you in the system.
 If you are unsure about being required to attend TSS, for $3, you may download your MVR at AZMVDNow .
 You may also contact MVD at 602-255-0072.
 Note: If you are not in the system, the instructor must turn you away.